ricardoferreirades/angular-translation-checker/docs/guide/quick-start.md

 # Quick Start

-Get up and running with Angular Translation Checker in minutes.
+Get up and running with Angular Translation Checker in mi``` Analyzing translations...

+Missing translation keys:s.
 This guide walks you through your first analysis and shows you the most common usage patterns.

 ## Your First Analysis